ferrous-systems/psoc-experiments/psoc6-cm0-bootloader/README.md

 This is a promise that life will get easier this way.

-In this example setup, we are using the CM4 RTIC application and loading it, via the bootloader.
+In this example setup, we are using the CM4 RTIC application and loading it, via the bootloader which runs on the CM0 core.
+This is because when you aren't using GDB, the CM0 is the core that runs first whilst the CM4 is held in reset.

 ## Build